xRitchie91/teamtracker/README.md

 # TrackThemBros

 ## Description
-TrakThemBros is a command line application that responds to user input to assist in tracking employees information within a company
+TrackThemBros is a command line application that responds to user input to assist in tracking employees information within a company

 ## Table of Contents
 - [Description](#Description)